yomishino/FFXIVTitleRenamed/README.md

 ## How to Use

-Open Title Renamed Configuration window through the Plugin Installer, or enter in chat the text command `/titlerenamed config` to open it.
+Open Title Renamed Configuration window through the Plugin Installer, or enter in game chat the text command `/titlerenamed config` to open it.

 Add, modify or remove title renaming entries in Configuration.